kenshidoko/LycusssHUB/README.md

-This script hub us made by Lycusss, Check out his YouTube Channel.
+This script hub is made by Lycusss, Check out his YouTube Channel.
-￼Enter